 Why modern book control is less about catching abusers — and more about eliminating gray zones they quietly monetize.

 Swap-free and promo accounts began as fairness tools: religious compliance, regional marketing, trial campaigns.
-Then the market did what it always does — it optimized the edges.
-Not by breaking rules, but by learning the places where brokers don’t measure tightly or don’t act quickly.
+The intent was always reasonable.
+Then the market did what it always does — it found the edges.
+Not by breaking rules, but by learning exactly where brokers measure loosely or act slowly.

-Нere are three real-world patterns seen across retail FX/CFD books (anonymous by design).
-None of them “hack” you.
+Below are three patterns seen across real retail FX/CFD books (anonymized).
+None of them "hack" you.
 All of them accumulate against you when supervision is manual or delayed.
-After each case you’ll see how a rules/trigger layer — the kind used in Brokerpilot (Swaps Free Accounts, leverage and P&L protection rules) — closes the loop in real time.
+After each case, you'll see how a rules layer — the kind used in BrokerPilot — closes the loop in real time.

 Case 1 — The Perpetual Trial

-• No abuse; positions are legit.
+No abuse.
+Positions are legitimate.
 The asymmetry is the edge.

 What shows up in the book:

-• No alerts: volumes normal, rejections normal, clients look “human”.
+- No alerts: volumes normal, rejections normal, clients look perfectly human.

 What should happen automatically: